Examples

 Removing a RELATIONSHIP KEY-constrained property will fail

-Trying to remove the since property from an existing relationship KNOWS, given a RELATIONSHIP KEY constraint on :KNOWS(since, how).
+Remove the since property from an existing relationship KNOWS, given a RELATIONSHIP KEY constraint on :KNOWS(since, how):

 Query